strapi/strapi/packages/providers/upload-aws-s3/README.md

 ];
 ```

-If you use dots in your bucket name, the url of the resource is in directory style (`s3.yourRegion.amazonaws.com/your.bucket.name/image.jpg`) instead of `yourBucketName.s3.yourRegion.amazonaws.com/image.jpg` so in that case the img-src and media-src directives to add will be `s3.yourRegion.amazonaws.com` without the bucket name in the url.
+If you use dots in your bucket name (`forcePathStyle set to false`), the url of the resource is in directory style (`s3.yourRegion.amazonaws.com/your.bucket.name/image.jpg`) instead of `yourBucketName.s3.yourRegion.amazonaws.com/image.jpg` so in that case the img-src and media-src directives to add will be `s3.yourRegion.amazonaws.com` without the bucket name in the url.

 ## Bucket CORS Configuration